top of page

 I grind myself into exhaustion,

-force myself into places I don’t belong.
+force myself into places I don’t fit.

 Failure and pain point me down one road.